luxuo/WebTimer/README.md

 ON MESSAGE :
     if POPCALL
         if message.isAdding
-            add new timer to website                            TODO
+            add new timer to website
         else
             check if activeSites != null
                 send POPCALLBACK